GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 aacofficecode	|Activity Address Code (AAC) for an office.|	Text cgaclist|	An array of Common Government-wide Accounting Classification (CGAC) Agency Codes.
 This field can accommodate multiple, comma separated values. |Array fhorgofficetypelist|	An Array of office types for an office consisting of officetype, officetypestartdate and officetypeenddate for each of the office types.	|Array officetype|	Type of an office.
-Currently there are the following office types available in the Federal Hierarchy FOUO API: <br> -	Contracting <br> -	Funding <br> -	Grant <br><br>*Note: In future if the office type names change, the API will bring back the latest office types names from FH DB* |	Text officetypestartdate	|Start date of an office type.
+Currently there are the following office types available in the Federal Hierarchy FOUO API: <br> -	CONTRACT AWARDS (Contracting) <br> -	CONTRACT FUNDING or FINANCIAL ASSISTANCE FUNDING (Funding) <br><br> -	FINANCIAL ASSISTANCE AWARDS (Grant) <br><br>*Note: In future if the office type names change, the API will bring back the latest office types names from FH DB* |	Text officetypestartdate	|Start date of an office type.
 Format is YYYY-MM-DD. |	Date officetypeenddate|	End date of an office type.
 Format is YYYY-MM-DD.	|Date fhorgaddresslist	|An array of address elements for an organization consisting of city, state, country_code, address type and address status.	|Array